nithinbekal/nithinbekal.github.io/_posts/2015-05-17-rake-db-reseed.md

-especially when you're working in teams, but I find this works fine in the first few days of development when you don't have a public version of the app in production.
+especially when you're working in teams, but I find this works fine in the first few days of development when you don't yet have a public version of the app in production.
 Once you've got the app in production, you should definitely not be editing migration files.